Microchip-MPLAB-Harmony/usb_apps_device/apps/msd_basic/readme.md

 - Use the micro-B USB connector USB2 on the board to connect the USB Device to the USB Host PC.
 - LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

+### <a name="config_23"></a> [PIC32CZ CA80 Curiosity Ultra development board](https://www.microchip.com/en-us/development-tool/ea61x20a)

+- Use the USB micro-B "USB DEVICE" connector (J102) to connect the USB Device to the USB Host PC.
+- LED0 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ### <a name="config_24"></a> PIC32CK USB Curiosity Development Board